Mnrikard/DeaconsMeetingNotes/2017/February2017.md

 ## New Business

-* Matt Barr's last official day is Thursday Feb.
+* Matt Barr's last official day in the office is Thursday Feb.
 16th.
-* Valentines banquet went well there were about 45 people.
+* Valentines banquet went well there were about 90 people.
 * "Living Last Supper" coming up for Easter.

 ## Pastor's Time